This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 Teach your employees to identify cyber-attacks, take the necessary proactive and reactive measures, and report incidents.
 You also need a sanctions policy in place, should employees bypass HIPAA compliance rules.

-Designate a security and privacy officer to take precautions for securing all data handled by the organization and to guide employee behavior accordingly.
 They should systematically assess the risks and detect the organization’s vulnerabilities and other factors that jeopardize the availability, confidentiality, and integrity of the PHI.

 First of all, determine where PHI comes from and where it is stored, maintained, and transferred.
 Find out what security threats existing vulnerabilities pose and try to estimate their potential impact, as well as the impact of a possible data breach.
 Prioritize the risks to address.